Maagans/Projekt-tool/docs/mvp1-tdd-plan.md

 backend/tests/utils/permissions.test.js
 - PL can read all projects in workspace
 - PL can only edit own projects (where leaderId = userId)
-- Admin can edit all projects
+- Admin can edit all projects in own workspace
 ```

 **Implementation:**